eshwaruligepally/US-Healthcare-Data-Analysis/README.md

 # US-Healthcare-Data-Analysis
-Machine Learning project using K-Means clustering in Python to identify retail customer personas.
+Data Analytics project using Python and SQL to analyze 10k+ records for hospital cost optimization.